JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/install-debian-mini.md

 # INSTALL DEBIAN MINI CHEAT SHEET

-_Basis steps to install Debian distribution using zsh without a desktop on VirtualBox._
+_Basis steps to install Debian distribution using bash without a desktop on VirtualBox._

 Documentation and Reference